A better question that should be asked before asking “ Why is rupee fluctuating ?” is, Why do currencies fluctuate ?

 I see every little reforms so far.
 I still hope that reforms are brought about.
 Because without reforms, we will be again standing at the same cross roads of economic havoc 5, 100 or 20 years from today.

 Dollar was at Rs 10 when I moved to America as a young teenager.
 Dollar was at Rs 104 when I moved back to Pakistan as an adult after decades.
 Dollar is at Rs 165 today as I am living here now.
 The only thing that has constantly changed is the dollar price against our currency.
 In these past 30 years, nothing else has changed when it comes to reforms.
-Same political faces and same disastrous economic policies.
+Same politics and same policies.

 We do not have much time left.
 We do not.
 Let us put Pakistan first and put it on the right path.